 Magento Open Source is the non-licensed, free version of the platform.
 It uses the same API and core code base, but some of the key features that are useful for enterprise clients are missing.
 We cover these and more in our Adobe Commerce vs Magento Open Source blog post.

-How much does it cost to create and use an Adobe Commerce store?
+How much does it cost to build an Adobe Commerce website?

-Adobe Commerce costs include licensing the platform, add-on extensions, development to theme and customize to suit your business, and ongoing upgrades and improvements.
+Adobe Commerce costs include licensing the platform, add-on extensions, development of the theme and customizations, as well as ongoing upgrades and improvements.
 The total cost of ownership (TCO) will depend on your website and your business's unique needs.
 Contact us to set up a free intro call and receive pricing information specific to your Adobe Commerce project.

 What types of businesses should use Adobe Commerce?